stackmuncher/stm_app/README.md

-# Profile Builder for Global Directory of Software Developers
+# Software Developer Profile Builder

 #### StackMuncher app helps developers find work that matches their skills and interests.
-It analyzes their commits in their local Git repositories and builds a profile in the [Global Directory of Software Developers](https://stackmuncher.com).
+It analyzes their commits in their local Git repositories and builds a profile in the [Open Directory of Software Developers](https://stackmuncher.com).

 The code analysis is non-judgemental.
 It simply collects the facts such as what languages and frameworks are used, number of lines of code or library use.
 All that data is assembled into a Developer Profile to help someone looking for your skills to find you.